• Disease Overview

 Summary

-Pseudoachondroplasia (PSACH) is a short-limbed dwarfing condition characterized by disproportionate short stature, normal facial features and head size, and early onset osteoarthritis; intelligence is normal.
+Pseudoachondroplasia (PSACH) is a type of short-limbed dwarfism characterized by disproportionate short stature, normal facial features and head size, and early onset osteoarthritis; intelligence is normal.
 There is marked laxity in the fingers, wrists, elbows and knees.
 Joint pain is common at all ages; osteoarthritis occurs in early adulthood and affects all the joints.
 Scoliosis or abnormal curvature of the spine and cervical spine instability are complications.
-Pseudoachondroplasia is caused by a change (mutation) in the cartilage oligomeric matrix protein (COMP) gene and is transmitted in an autosomal dominant pattern.
-Thirty percent of cases are familial with an affected parent transmitting the condition, while 70% occur as a random, new (de novo) mutation in COMP with no previous family history.
+Pseudoachondroplasia is caused by a change (variant) in the COMP gene and follows an autosomal dominant pattern of inheritance.
+Thirty percent of affected people have an affected parent and 70% of affected people have a random, new (de novo) variant in COMP with no previous family history.

 Introduction